cajus/uif/README.md

-# UIF 1.1.5
+# README for UIF 1.1.5

 ## Documentation

-The uif project has been developed for a diskless router system and provides a mechanism to create and simplify packet filter rules.
+The UIF project has been developed for a diskless router system and provides a mechanism to create and simplify packet filter rules.
 It forces you to provide names for every value you use in order to make firewalls less confusing.